KJLane/Course3-TidyData/README.md

 12. Cleans up data labels by removing unnecessary symbols, uniform capitalization and style.
 13. Condenses (melts) table to primary identifiers (SubjectID, ActivityID, ActivityDescription) to create a very tall, skinny table (813621 obs. of 5 variables)
 14. Creates a tidy data frame giving the average (mean) of each of the variables to return a table with 180 observations (each of the 6 activities for each of the 30 subjects) with 81 variables.
-15. Writes the new tidy data frame into a tab-delimited file called TidyDtat.txt
+15. Writes the new tidy data frame into a tab-delimited file called TidyData.txt

 ### Additional Information